Python elif Statement

 print(" We are really Sorry for You ")

 OUTPUT 1: We are going to enter Totalmarks = 570.
-First If condition is TRUE.
-So, elseif output is displaying the print code inside the If statement.
+The first if condition is TRUE.
+So, the elseif output displays the print code inside the if statement.

 Output 3: This time we entered Totalmarks as 401 means the first IF condition, else if (Totalmarks >= 480) are FALSE.
 So, It will check the (Totalmarks >= 401), which is TRUE.
 So elseif or elif returns the block of code.

-OUTPUT 4: We entered the Totalmarks as 380 means all the IF conditions Fail.
+OUTPUT 4: We entered the Totalmarks as 380, which means all the IF conditions Fail.
 So, the elseif prints the else block.

 Python Elif Statement 7